 Sooner than I expected I was next in line holding short for landing traffic.
 As the landing planes wheels touched down I was cleared to taxi into position and hold.
 I taxied out and that 3,600 ft. runway seemed to disappear off into the horizon.
-The landing traffic cleared the runway and the call came, “Warrior 08V cleared for takeoff”
+The landing traffic cleared the runway and the call came, “Warrior 08V, make right traffic, cleared for takeoff”

 “Warrior 08V cleared for takeoff”, was my reply as I applied full throttle.

 Once the Warrior’s engine was powered up, it seemed to rocket down the runway.
 Before I knew it, I was airborne and climbing.
 The trees and the buildings got smaller as I climbed to my pattern altitude.
 I was turning crosswind and looking for traffic when I looked over to see John’s reaction – only he wasn’t there.
 This was all me and I was going to do it right.
 Abeam the numbers I started to power back and recheck my altitude.
 I was about 100 feet high of the pattern altitude.
 Not too bad, I thought.
 Starting my decent, I checked my airspeed, put in my first notch of flaps and took a deep breath.